 salt to taste

 1. Heat the oil in a medium saucepan over medium heat.
 Add the carrots, celery, and onions and cook until just brown around the edges, about 8 minutes, stirring occasionally.
+Add the garlic; cook, stirring constantly, until fragrant, about 1 minute.
 Stir in the lentils, broth, bay leaf, and black pepper, increase the heat to medium-high, and bring to a boil.
 Once the mixture boils, reduce the heat to medium-low, cover, and simmer until the lentils are tender, about 30 minutes.
 Adjust the heat as necessary to keep the soup at a simmer.

 2. Once the lentils are tender, remove the bay leaf and adjust the seasonings as necessary.
 Serve.
 The soup can be made a few days in advance and refrigerated.